freedomofpress/securedrop/docs/ossec_alerts.md

 Now you can move on to the SMTP and SASL settings, which are straightforward.
 These correspond to the outgoing e-mail address used to send the alerts instead of where you're receiving them.
 If that e-mail is ossec@news-org.com, the `sasl_username` would be ossec and `sasl_domain` would be news-org.com.

-The Postfix configuration enforces certificate verification, and requires a fingerprint to be set.
-You can retrieve the fingerprint of your SMTP relay by running the command below (all on one line).
-Please note that you will need to replace `smtp.gmail.com` and `587` with the correct domain and port for your SMTP relay.
+The Postfix configuration enforces certificate verification, and requires both a valid certificate and STARTTLS support on the SMTP relay.

-    openssl s_client -connect smtp.gmail.com:587 -starttls smtp < /dev/null 2>/dev/null | openssl x509 -fingerprint -noout -in /dev/stdin | cut -d'=' -f2

-If you are using Tails, you will not be able to connect directly with `openssl s_client` due to the default firewall rules.
-To get around this, proxy the requests over Tor by adding `torify` at the beginning of the command.

-The output of the command above should look like the following (*last updated Tue Jul 21 17:46:42 UTC 2015*):

-    6D:87:EE:CB:D0:37:2F:88:B8:29:06:FB:35:F4:65:00:7F:FD:84:29

 Finally, enter the result as `smtp_relay_fingerprint`.
 Save `prod-specific.yml`, exit the editor and [proceed with the installation](install.md#install-securedrop) by running the playbooks.